-It's hard to believe, but almost we've reached that time of the year when stargazers don't necessarily need to grab hats, gloves and other warmth-inducing accessories.
+It's hard to believe, but we've almost reached that time of the year when stargazers don't necessarily need to grab hats, gloves and other cold weather accessories.
 We like to think of April as the gateway to those evenings in the summer when all that's required is a blanket and a cold beverage.

 Catch a glimpse of the International Space Station (all month)